kristinemlarson/gnssrefl/README.md

 **github version: 2.0.1** [![PyPI Version](https://img.shields.io/pypi/v/gnssrefl.svg)](https://pypi.python.org/pypi/gnssrefl) [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.5601495.svg)](http://dx.doi.org/10.5281/zenodo.5601495) [![Documentation Status](https://readthedocs.org/projects/gnssrefl/badge/?version=latest)](https://gnssrefl.readthedocs.io/en/latest/?badge=latest)

-2024 January 4: subdaily now allows multiple years of data.
+2024 January 4: subdaily now allows multiple years of results.
 An orthometric height correction can also be applied.

 **For those of you trying to convert RINEX 3 files to RINEX 2.11, be careful.
 There are a lot of things going on in that translation.
 It is better to let gnssrefl to do that conversion for you.  rinex2snr allows RINEX 3